 Want to know more?

-Now we’ve answered your question “how do dental implants work” why not book an appointment with the friendly experienced team at Beyond 32 Dental” to discuss how they could benefit you.
+Now we’ve answered your question “how do teeth implants work” why not schedule a free consultation with the friendly experienced team at Beyond 32 Dental” to discuss how they could benefit you.

 We provide digital keyhole dental implants utilising cutting edge techniques.
 For patients, this equates to shorter chair time, faster recovery, and minimal discomfort following dental implant surgery.
-Book an appointment online and take the first step to a more confident beautiful smile.
+Book your free consultation online and take the first step to a more confident beautiful smile.

 Call us at (02) 9158 6334 today.